Welcome to Our Sports Page

 Intra-Sport Competitions

 All the children enjoy intra-sport competitions.
 These are often organised within classes as well as during break time by our Year 6 Sports Leaders.
 In the past we have held dodgeball, basketball skills, athletics skills, rounders, team games, kurling, football and netball.
 We buy into Somerset Activity and Sports Partnership (SASP).
 This means that children are given the opportunity to be involved in sports festivals with children from other schools which are held at our local secondary school, Kingsmead Academy as well as orienteering festivals at Norton Manor Camp.
 The children access inter-school (level 2) tournaments and competitions which are organised by SASP and held at venues around Taunton.
 We have had great success with football, athletics, cross country running, tennis, badminton, netball and rounders.
-Our badminton players won the regional (Level 3) trophy at Millfield School in 2015.
-We have also won the trophy for rounders many times over the years!

-SASP also provides Sport Performance Academies and Leadership days for children in Year s 5 and 6,as well as training for staff.
+SASP also provides Sport Performance Academies and Leadership days for children in Year s 5 and 6, as well as training for staff.

 Sports Leaders